VysotskiVadim/VysotskiVadim.blog/_drafts/kids-illusions.markdown

 ## Magical code

-In the software development industry we have many people who really good at selling ideas(Uncle Bob for example).
+In the software development industry we have many people who are really good at selling ideas(Uncle Bob for example).
 Let's call people like them industry giants.
-When giants sells ideas they usually skip important part: the area of applicability.
+When giants sell ideas they usually skip important part: the area of applicability.
 It would be boring and probably impossible to mention all the preconditions during the talk.
 Our Child gets new illusion: *If I do as industry giants say, I will be a successful developer.*
 We're looking for magic which will protect us in the complicated world of software development.